New Bike Buying – Importance of Break-in Period – Check-Up, Tune-up

 The Seat post

 Firstly, rub a small amount of bike grease/carbon assembly paste inside your seat tube.
-Then, take your seat post and insert it into the seat tube, tightening the corresponding bolt with your hex keys or torque wrench.
+Then, insert your seat post into the seat tube, tightening the corresponding bolt with your hex keys or torque wrench.

 Do not tighten anything very hard, just enough to secure the bolt without slipping.
 Finally, clean any excess grease with a fresh cloth.